7 Video Editing Tasks VirtualDub Handles With Ease [Windows]

 You can easily split videos this way or extract portions to be saved as new files.

-Here’s another easy one-page tutorial on how to split videos with VirtualDub.
+Here’s another easy one-page tutorial (no longer available) on how to split videos with VirtualDub.
 To join files, open your first video, then head to File > Append AVI segment.

 To crop inside the video, first check that you’re in Full Processing mode and then click on Video > Filters.
 You’ll notice that there’s a Cropping button that’s not quite clickable (because it’s only enabled after you have chosen a filter).